 St. Anthony Park is in the northwestern part of St. Paul, on the border with southeast Minneapolis.
 The neighborhood adjoins the St. Paul campus of the University of Minnesota, and it is understandably home to students and many faculty members.

-The St. Anthony Park neighborhood was originally planned as a suburb for wealthy residents, and the gentle hills and curving streets have many historic houses, almost all larger single-family homes.
-The Hampden Park co-op serves local residents, as does a small commercial area with shopping and restaurants on Como Avenue.
+The St. Anthony Park neighborhood was originally planned as a suburb for wealthy residents.
+The gentle hills and curving streets have many historic houses, almost all larger single-family homes.
+The Hampden Park co-op serves residents, as does a small commercial area with shopping and restaurants on Como Avenue.

 House prices for St. Anthony Park are higher than the average for St. Paul.